lspiehler/pkiaas-docs/docs/acme/acme-clients/certify-the-web.md

+---
+title: Certify The Web
+description: Learn how to configure Certify the Web to request certificates via ACME from the PKIaaS.io.
+---
 Be sure to have the EAB KID and HMAC Key ready for the steps below.
 See [Generate EAB Credentials](../generate-eab-credentials.md) for more information.

 1. Download Certify the Web from [https://certifytheweb.com/](https://certifytheweb.com/) and install it.